slatedocs/slate/source/index.html.md

 ## Registration and Set Up
 **Prerequisites**

-* Register an account on the [OY! dashboard](https://business.oyindonesia.com/login)
+* Register an account on the [OY! dashboard](https://business.oyindonesia.com/register?)

+* Activate your account through the activation link sent via email

 * Upgrade your account